 Achyranthens Aspera is an erect, many-branched, spreading, and quadrangular herb that lives several years.
-The plant can grow up to 6 to 7 feet tall, commonly known as chaff flower, prickly chaff flower, devil’s horsewhip.
-The plant and its all parts like root, seeds, leaves, roots, flowers, and fruits have been used for the medicinal purpose; 21 leaves of the Achyranthens Aspera regularly used in Ganesh Patra pooja on Ganesh Chaturthi.
+The plant can grow up to 6 to 7 feet tall, commonly known as chaff flower, prickly chaff flower, or devil’s horsewhip.
+The plant and its all parts like root, seeds, leaves, roots, flowers, and fruits have been used for medicinal purpose; 21 leaves of the Achyranthens Aspera regularly used in Ganesh Patra pooja on Ganesh Chaturthi.

 The leaves of Achyranthens Aspera are simple, hairy, shorty stalked.
 The leaves have two colors, i.e. yellowish below and green above, situated opposite each other on a sharp-pointed woody stem.
 The leaves are 8 to 10 cm long, 7 to 8 cm wide with a broad base and pointed tip like an egg.
-Achyranthens Aspera has small green/yellowish-white flowers which form narrow, long spikes; it grows up to 60 cm long.
+Achyranthens Aspera has small green/yellowish-white flowers that form narrow, long spikes; it grows up to 60 cm long.

 By the time flowers bend towards the stem, in the fruiting stage, The bracts around the flowers become sharp, pointed tips making the heads spiny to the touch, fruits are orange to reddish-purple or straw-brown capsules.